George Taylor (DC Comics): Earth-Two

 When DC Comics created the multiverse, the Superman of Earth-Two was assigned all the characteristics and baggage of the early Golden Age version of the character, and this included the Daily Star and George Taylor, who was still editor when Clark Kent and Lois Lane got married.
 Upon announcing his retirement in the early 1950s, Taylor chose his successor by way of a competition between Kent and senior reporter Perry White.
-By solving a famous missing-person case, White proved the superior reporter but ironically lost the editor's job to Kent because Taylor felt that the better reporter shouldn't be locked to a desk.
-Sometime after retiring, Taylor discovered a filmstrip depicting Kent changing to Superman, but he promised Clark that he would never reveal the Man of Steel's secret identity.
-However, corrupt reporter Rod Pilgrim overheard the conversation and subsequently murdered Taylor to acquire the filmstrip.
+By solving a famous missing-person case, White proved the superior reporter, but lost the editor's job to Kent because Taylor felt that the better reporter should not be locked to a desk.
+Sometime after retiring, Taylor discovered a filmstrip depicting Kent changing to Superman, but he promised Clark that he would not reveal his secret identity.
+However, corrupt reporter Rod Pilgrim overheard the conversation and murdered Taylor to acquire the filmstrip.
 Superman confronted Pilgrim, convinced him that the images were part of a gag film, and turned the killer over to police.

 Earth-One

-In Superman #366 (December 1981) George Taylor was shown to be the editor of the Daily Planet on Earth-One before Perry White.
+In Superman #366 (December 1981), George Taylor was shown to be the editor of the Daily Planet on Earth-One before Perry White.
 Taylor, who had succeeded a man named Morton, chose White to replace him when he retired at age sixty-five, an event that coincided with Clark Kent's junior year at Metropolis University.
-George Taylor, Junior, became editor of the Daily Star in Star City and continuously tried to prove that Oliver Queen was the masked hero Green Arrow.
-George Taylor III was a record-breaking pole vaulter.
+George Taylor's son George Taylor Jr. became editor of the Daily Star in Star City and continuously tried to prove that Oliver Queen was the masked hero Green Arrow.
+George Taylor's grandson George Taylor III was a record-breaking pole vaulter.

 Post-Crisis

 After the Crisis on Infinite Earths wiped out the multiverse and replaced it with one Earth, the Metropolis Daily Star with George Taylor as editor was a rival paper to the Daily Planet, which was edited by Perry White.
 Taylor was still in his position as late as 2002.
-When Superman was cast into a Golden-Age reality during the "Dominus Effect" storyline of 1998, the original George Taylor briefly reappeared.
+When Superman was cast into a Golden-Age reality during the "Dominus Effect" storyline of 1998, the original Taylor briefly reappeared.

 The New 52

-In the 2011 New 52 relaunch, George Taylor was reintroduced in Action Comics (vol. 2) #8 as the publisher of the Daily Star.
+In 2011, "The New 52" rebooted the DC universe.
+George Taylor was reintroduced in Action Comics (vol. 2) #8 as the publisher of the Daily Star.